guardian/commercial/.changeset/sharp-lands-pull.md

 "@guardian/commercial-core": minor
 ---

-Adding a new slot mobile-above-nav and a new size mobilestickyXl 320x100
+Adding a new slot mobile-above-nav and a new size mobileLeaderboardXl 320x100